-Find out about conditions that can affect the teeth, gums, and tongue.
+Find out about conditions that can affect your teeth and gums.

 Learn how to protect yourself from tooth and mouth injuries.

 Smoking and other tobacco use can cause oral health problems like gum disease and tooth decay.